-The changes to the solution have been verified after they were deployed, but once Customers have access to them new problems might arise.
+The changes to the solution have been verified after they were deployed, but once customers have access to them, new problems might arise.
 These new problems not only may be due to the increase in usage, but also due to unexpected usage patterns.
-As incidents and security threats are discovered, they must be resolved quickly and within agreed to Service Level Agreements (SLAs).
-Four main skills help operate the solution:
+Incidents and security threats must be resolved quickly and within agreed to Service Level Agreements (SLAs).
+Four practices help operate the solution:

 - Cross-team collaboration – A mindset of cooperation across the Value Stream to identify and solve problems as they arise is crucial.
 This involves building Agile Release Trains that can operate the solution, as well as develop it.

 - Failover/disaster recovery – Failures will occur.
-It is important to develop a failover mechanism to allow service to resume quickly, or even avoid service interruption.
+It’s vital to develop a failover mechanism to allow service to resume quickly, or even avoid service interruption.
 Disaster recovery must be planned, architected into the service, and practiced.

 - Continuous security monitoring – Security as code and penetration testing focus on preventing known vulnerabilities from getting to production.
-But it is also important to test services continuously for newly discovered and reported vulnerabilities and to detect intrusions and attacks on services and infrastructure.
+But it’s also important to test services continuously for newly discovered and reported vulnerabilities and to detect intrusions and attacks on services and infrastructure.

-- Monitor nonfunctional requirements (NFRs) – System attributes such as reliability, performance, maintainability, scalability, and usability must be continuously monitored to avoid service disruptions.
+- Monitor nonfunctional requirements (NFRs) – To avoid service disruptions, system attributes such as reliability, performance, maintainability, scalability, and usability must be continuously monitored.

 Measure the Business Value

-The first sub-dimension in the pipeline is hypothesize—and as value is released to Customers it is time to use the application telemetry to measure the hypothesis and the business value delivered.
-Two skills support this effort:
+The first activity of continuous exploration is to hypothesize—and as value is released to customers, it’s time to use the application telemetry to measure the hypothesis and the business value delivered.
+Two practices support this effort:

-- Innovation Accounting – Evaluating hypothesis requires different metrics than those used to measure end-state working solutions.
-Innovation Accounting focuses on how to measure the intermediate and predictive business outcomes of the hypothesis both during initial incremental solution development and during evaluation of the Minimal Viable Product (MVP).
-(Read more in the Innovation Accounting)
+- Innovation Accounting – Evaluating a hypothesis requires different metrics than those used to measure end-state working solutions.
+Innovation Accounting focuses on how to measure the intermediate and predictive business outcomes of the hypothesis during initial incremental solution development and evaluation of the Minimal Viable Product (MVP).
+(Read more in the Innovation Accounting article.)

 Learn and React

-- Lean startup thinking – If hypotheses and MVPs are evaluated, and the decision is whether the hypotheses have been proved or refuted, should the efforts continue in the current direction, should work stop, or should new hypotheses be formed to evaluate different approaches to the same strategy.
+- Lean startup thinking – As MVPs are evaluated, hypothesis are proved or refuted.
+When hypotheses are refuted, the organization must decide if efforts should continue, should work stop, or should the new Epics with new hypotheses be formed to evaluate different approaches to the same strategy?

-- Value stream mapping – A key tool to improve the flow of value across the pipeline is value stream mapping.
-This tool (explained in the Continuous Delivery Pipeline article) provides the visibility needed to identify bottlenecks and problem areas to flow, as well as design a future state and create Enablers to improve the pipeline.
+- Value stream mapping – An essential tool to improve the flow of value across the pipeline is value stream mapping.
+This tool provides the visibility needed to identify bottlenecks and problem areas to flow, as well as design a future state and create Enablers to improve the pipeline.

 - Relentless improvement – The flow of work can always be improved.
 This mindset is part of the SAFe House of Lean and is crucial to achieving results.

-When features are in the hands-on Customers, the value is finally realized.
-When this value is measured, knowledge informs continuous exploration efforts that are ongoing, starting the cycle anew.
-This is the end of the pipeline for one feature and at the same time the beginning for another, the continuous delivery pipeline drives new value to users and new learning to the organization all the time.
+When features are in the hands-on customers, the value is finally realized.
+When this value is measured, knowledge informs the ongoing exploration efforts, starting the cycle anew.
+For one feature, this is the end of the pipeline.
+For another, however, it’s the beginning, as the continuous delivery process drives new value to users and new learning to the organization continually.

-In other circumstances, ART and Solution Train leadership and stakeholders from development operations, quality, sales, and other stakeholders take part in the release management and governance responsibilities.
+In other circumstances, ART and Solution Train leadership and stakeholders from development operations, quality, sales, and other stakeholders assume some release management and governance responsibilities.